bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

   };
 ```

- add a new section for send transaction functionality.
+ Add a new section for send transaction functionality.
 We will need an input box for receiver address and an input box for amount to send.
 We will also need a button to trigger the transaction.

-Let's add the send transaction section and ui components below `{/* input boxes and send transaction button */}`
+Let's add the send transaction section and UI components below `{/* input boxes and send transaction button */}`

 ```jsx
     {/* input boxes and send transaction button */}